camunda/camunda-docs/docs/self-managed/modeler/web-modeler/troubleshooting/troubleshoot-zeebe-connection.md

 ## Secure connection to Zeebe fails

-If you provide a cluster endpoint URL starting with `https`, Web Modeler will try to establish a secure connection to the Zeebe instance.
+If you provide a cluster URL starting with `https`, Web Modeler will try to establish a secure connection to the Zeebe instance.
 In the process, it strictly validates the server's Application-Layer Protocol Negotiation (ALPN) support and its certificates presented against well-known certificate authorities.
 Failure to connect may have several reasons:

-### Configure the endpoint to accept secure connections
+### Configure the cluster URL to accept secure connections

-Ensure you properly configure the remote endpoint to accept secure connections.
+Ensure you properly configure the remote cluster URL to accept secure connections.
 Refer to the [Zeebe Gateway configuration documentation](../../../zeebe-deployment/security/secure-client-communication.md#gateway) for additional information.

-### Configure the endpoint to support ALPN
+### Configure the cluster URL to support ALPN

 [Inspect the connection](#how-can-i-get-details-about-a-secure-remote-connection) to understand if ALPN is supported by the server.